 - To sustain our CALFIRE contract by redirecting dollars that now go to Sonoma County CSA 40.

 The district formation did not create any new taxes.

 Despite the challenges of forming a district, the risks for not doing so were even greater.

-The new district covers the areas previously served by The Sea Ranch and Annapolis Volunteer Fire Departments, with the continued support of CAL FIRE.
+The new district covers the areas previously served by The Sea Ranch and Annapolis Volunteer Fire Companies, with the continued support of CAL FIRE.